jeffpk62/speech-to-text-icp/faq-customization.md

     -   The custom language model contains words from the same domain as the audio data.

     If the audio contains many OOV words, it is better to use a custom language model during training, even if the custom language model merely adds a list of custom words.
 In general, a good custom acoustic model can improve the accuracy of transcription by as much as 40 percent.

-1.  <span style="color:#003F69">A number of methods for acoustic model customization are asynchronous.
-How do I check their results to know when they are finished?</span>

-    The following sections describe how to check the results of asynchronous operations for acoustic model customization:
-    -   To check the status of a request to add audio resources to a custom acoustic model with the `POST /v1/acoustic_customizations/{customization_id}/audio/{audio_name}` method, see [Monitoring the add audio request](/docs/services/speech-to-text-icp/acoustic-create.html#monitorAudio).
-    -   To check the status of a request to train a custom acoustic model with the `POST /v1/acoustic_customizations/{customization_id}/train` method, see [Monitoring the train model request](/docs/services/speech-to-text-icp/acoustic-create.html#monitorTraining).